Your booking appointment

 Don’t worry if it sounds daunting to think about where to give birth so early on in your pregnancy.
 You can still change your mind later on if you decide that you would like to have your baby somewhere else that better suits your needs and preferences.

-If you don’t yet know where you would like to have your baby, use our unique Birth Choice tool to explore the local facilities most suited to you.
+If you don’t yet know where you would like to have your baby, use our Where to give birth tool to explore the different options.

 Ideally, the booking appointment should take place by week 10 of pregnancy, so there’s plenty of time to fit in your first ultrasound scan and any other recommended screening tests before the end of the first trimester.